Syncleus/Ferma/docs/object_mapping.md

 In this example Person represents a vertex in the graph with a property indicating their name, and they are associated with other vertex in the graph of the same type that represent their coworkers.

-When implementing a vertex as a concrete class you must instead inherit from `VertexFrame`.
+When implementing a vertex as a concrete class you must instead inherit from `AbstractVertexFrame`.

 ```java
 public class Person extends AbstractVertexFrame {